MichaelPonti/resume/docfx_project/index.md

 - Update of BOM upload software to allow for enhanced uploads to ERP.
 Used Oracle, ASP.NET, Visual C++.
 - Update CAD ERP integrations for every new version of AutoCAD and Inventor.
 - Implemented Vaulting solution for technical documentation department.
-- Responsible for the transition of the part change process from Cupertino to Vancouver
+- Responsible for the transition of the part management process from Cupertino to Vancouver
 - Responsible for developing process schema and migrating BC35 software issues database to Clearquest.
 - Responsible for developing process schema and migrating BC35 hardware issues database to Clearquest.
 - Member of team responsible for developing and maintaining global software tools.